-The metal and metalloid concentrations, except for manganese (Mn), were below sediment quality guidelines and soil ecological investigation level values (Table 3-1).
-Concentrations, for which guideline values are available, were all below sediment quality guidelines and ecological investigation levels (EIL) for the other elements.
+The metal and metalloid concentrations were all below sediment quality guidelines and soil ecological investigation level values (Table 3-1).
 Nevertheless, the concentrations of many metals are sufficiently high (mg kg-1) compared to water quality guidelines (generally μg kg-1) that significant release could pose a hazard to soil and surface water quality.